Bruce Conde: Yemen

 As his correspondence with Muhammad al-Badr continued, he received an invitation to visit the country.
 After relocating to Sana'a, Yemen, Conde renounced American citizenship and converted to Islam in 1958.

 He was granted Yemeni citizenship and a passport.
 Conde convinced the Imam that Yemen could make money selling postage stamps to collectors and was placed in charge of the country's philatelic office, which eventually caused some friction between Conde and the Minister of Communications.
 Conde was accused of espionage and expelled from the country and his passport revoked.
 Without travel documents, he spent three weeks in the Cairo Airport before moving to Beirut, Lebanon where he became a correspondent for Linn's Stamp News.
+He published a limited number of books about coastal cities such as Byblos and Tripoli.

 Sharjah

 Conde eventually found himself invited to the tiny emirate of Sharjah, where he established a post office and again taught the country how to generate revenue from the sale of postage stamps to collectors.
 In gratitude, the government of Sharjah reportedly issued him a passport.